What Should Be On Your Moving Checklist

-Beware of the moving company that insists on presenting a moving estimate over the phone.
+#2 on your moving checklist should be to beware of the moving company that insists on presenting a moving estimate over the phone.
 There is no way any mover will be able to provide a reasonable moving estimate, without first performing a detailed home inspection.
 Movers typically inspect the cargo to estimate the total weight of your stuff for a move.
 Cargo weight is by far the most influential factor in determining an in-home moving estimate.
 You should ask for a non-binding in-home moving estimate, which is an estimate that closely reflects the final cost of relocation.
 You do not want any unpleasant financial surprises tucked within the moving contract.

 Should It Stay or Should It Go